-The practice area boundary reaches Horns Cross, Bradworthy, Meddon, Shop, Morwenstow.
-We would normally advise patients living outside of our practice area to register with their local GP.
+The practice area boundary reaches Horns Cross, Parkham, Bradworthy, Meddon, Shop, Morwenstow.
+We request patients moving outside of our practice area to register with a GP closer to their new address.

 We register patients for a temporary period of time who may be on holiday or visiting friends or relatives.
 Please telephone the practice in the first instance on 01237 441200.
 You will need to arrive around 10-15 minutes before your appointment time so we can collect your details.

 This will not impact your usual Doctor and you will remain registered with your usual GP when you return home.